Summary of Blog

 - Reducing energy usage in buildings (especially for temperature control) reduces energy consumption from polluting sources.

-- Directly eliminating contaminants from the air.
+- Directly eliminating pollutants from the air.

 Tiny Powerhouses: Leaves and Stomata